SonarSource/sonar-developer-toolset/README.md

 ## GitHub Configuration

 The following points must be respected in the GitHub account settings:
-* The sonarsource email address must be set as primary
+* If using your personal Github Account, the sonarsource email address must be set as primary
 * Uncheck "Keep my email addresses private"
-* The same name must be used in the profile and in the local config key user.name
+* The same name must be used in the Github profile and in the local git config key user.name

 ## Eclipse Configuration